niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-For the Admin application the controller class files should be in the `controllers/admin` subdirectory and use the `Niuware\WebFramework\Controllers\Admin` namespace:
+For the Admin application the controller class files should be in the `controllers/admin` subdirectory and use the `App\Controllers\Admin` namespace:

 {% highlight php %}
 [app/controllers/admin/MyAdminController.controller.php]

 <?php

-namespace Niuware\WebFramework\Controllers\Admin;
+namespace App\Controllers\Admin;

 use Niuware\WebFramework\Controller;